drojf/ai_somnium_fps_camera/freecam-developer-readme.md

 ### GUI "Graphic" list

 There are multiple graphics named "image" - these seem to be used as render targets.
-One is used to render the main 3D display
+One is used to render the main 3D display.
 One might be used for the AIBall display.
 I wanted to selectively enable the AIBall display, but since it has the same name it's difficult to pick out.
 The "Mask" graphic may also have something to do with the AIBall display